TheLiveitup34/BitTrey/README.md

 # want to check it out well go to https://www.bittrey.com/ and try it out
-** website is no longer up and running the app can still be deployed locally
+** website is no longer up and running, the app can still be deployed locally

 # BitTrey